 There is no difference in the chances of admission between both deadlines.
 We apply strictly the same criteria, and the quality of the admitted candidates is the same.
 Thus, if you are ready in January, there is no reason to defer your application, but also no penalty when you do so.

-There is no waiver concerning the management tests (GMAT or GRE, or TAGE-MAGE) but you can get a waiver for the English language test if you are a native English speaker, or if you studied you Master or Bachelor in English for one year or more, of if you can show evidence of very strong English skills by other means.
+We offer a waiver for the English language test if you are a native English speaker, or if you studied you Master in English for at least one year, of if you can show evidence of very strong English skills by other means.
 Please contact the admissions office to apply for exemption.

-No, incomplete applications will not be considered.
-Like many excellent PhD programs, HEC Paris receives a large number of applications every year and only completed online applications may be submitted.
-However, we may exceptionnally accept unofficial scores for candidates whose test date is very close to our deadline.
+HEC Paris receives a large number of applications every year and only completed online applications will be considered.
+However, we may exceptionnally accept unofficial scores for candidates whose test date is very close to the application deadline.
+In this case you should upload your unofficial score in the space 'supporting documents'.

-Yes, but you may re-apply to the following session.
+Yes, you may re-apply to the following session (if you initially applied in January) or the following year.
 Thus, applying again typically makes sense only if there is a substantial addition to the application material provided (improved GMAT/GRE score, a new excellent diploma or other remarkable academic achievements, etc.).